openstack/kayobe/doc/source/administration.rst

 The configuration will be generated remotely on the overcloud hosts in the specified directory, with one subdirectory per container.
-This command may be followed by ``kayobe ovecloud service configuration save`` to gather the generated configuration to the ansible control host.
+This command may be followed by ``kayobe ovecloud service configuration save`` to gather the generated configuration to the Ansible control host.

 Checking Network Connectivity
 =============================